redpen-cc/redpen-doc/source/format.rst

 Italic
 ^^^^^^^

-Wrap characters with a single asterisk or underscore for italic.
-The following is a sample italic sentences.
+Wrap characters with a single asterisk or underscore for italics.
+The following are samples of italic sentences.

 .. code-block:: none